13 Little Cars With Massive Engines Under The Hood

 Image Credit: Aston Martin.

+This one takes the cake for sheer, glorious absurdity.
 Aston Martin needed a tiny city car to comply with the EU’s 2012 fleet average emissions regulations, so they simply rebadged the Toyota/Scion iQ.
-Toyota’s version had either a 1.0-liter or a 1.3-liter engine, but Aston only offered the 1.3-liter.
+Toyota’s version had either a 1.0-liter or a 1.3-liter engine, and Aston initially only offered the 1.3-liter.
+It was basically a Toyota with expensive leather, selling for over $40,000.

 Ford Capri Perana